 5.1.5 Concurrency

 Python’s threading module provides the ability to perform cooperative multithreading from within a single native thread.
 Due to the restrictions of Python’s Global Interpreter Lock (GIL) in some implementations, only one thread at a time is permitted to run.
-Even though multithreading in those systems based use multiple Central Processing Unit (CPU) cores, it can be useful in situations where the CPU becomes idle such as in I/O-bound applications.
+Even though multithreading in those GIL-locked systems cannot use multiple Central Processing Unit (CPU) cores, multithreading is useful when the CPU becomes idle such as in I/O-bound applications.
+In systems that do not use a GIL, access by the multiple threads to multiple CPUs is possible.

 It is important to handle potential thread exceptions when starting new threads, and care needs to be taken so that each thread is only started once.

 Python’s multiprocessing module provides multiprocessing capability that allows independent processes to run on multiple cores.
 Unlike threading, these independent processes do not have shared memory and are not prone to the relevant data races.
 It is important to handle potential multiprocessing exceptions when starting new processes, and if a process terminates as the result of an exception, it cannot be restarted .

 Python’s asyncio module is the newest approach to handling asynchronous concurrency, introduced in Python 3.4.
-This new asyncio processing model is typically faster than implementations that use traditional threads and multiprocessing, and it is often safer since asyncio operations all run in the same thread.
+This new asyncio processing model is lighter-weight than implementations that use traditional threads and multiprocessing, and it is often safer since asyncio operations all run in the same thread.
 Python event loops are automatically generated by asyncio.run().
 When using asyncio, correct operation requires that all tasks relinquish control co-operatively, with execution controlled by the Async IO manager.
 Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() to provide predictable control over the task switching process.
-Multiple event loops are possible but not recommended when using asyncio as the execution model relies on a single thread, and adding multiple event loops does not provide additional functionality or performance.
-Note that restrictions on the use of multiple cores mentioned above also apply to asyncio operations.
+Multiple event loops are possible but not recommended when using asyncio as the execution model relies on a single thread and adding multiple event loops does not provide additional functionality or performance.

+Note that interactions such as access to shared data still require synchronization, and the potential for complex concurrent interactions are possible if the system mixes asyncio with multiple threads or processes.

 Interprocess communication is almost always necessary in multicore systems.
 If a program is implemented that uses both processes and event loops, it should be noted that event loops are not a suitable means of interprocess communication.
-It is plausible, however, that the masters of event loops may need to communicate with one another and this should happen outside of the event loop processing.
+It is plausible, however, that the masters of event loops may need to communicate with one another, and this should happen outside of the event loop processing.

 A thread with the daemon flag set to true is called a daemon thread and never terminates.

-Futures are Python objects that represent the eventual result of asynchronous and concurrent operations.
+Futures are Python objects that represent the eventual result of asynchronous operations.
 Futures are also available using the concurrent.futures module, which provides a common interface for asynchronous execution of threads using ThreadPoolExecutor, or processes using ProcessPoolExecutor.
 When executors are used, the overheads of repeatedly creating threads or processes are avoided.
 For CPU bound tasks, the ProcessPoolExecutor class can provide better performance.
 Futures in asyncio are awaitable objects and are not thread safe.
 Coroutines await on future objects until they provide a valid result, error message, or are cancelled.

 5.2 Primary guidance for Python